- Washington Crossing the Delaware by Emanuel Leutze

 - White Light, 1954

-We could also have mentioned the other artists on display in the MET like Gauguin, Kandinsky, Caillebotte, Sisley, Corot, Géricault, Seurat, or even Watteau.
-The MET is a fantastic museum, after all.
+We could have mentioned the other artists on display in the MET like Gauguin, Kandinsky, Caillebotte, Sisley, Corot, Géricault, Seurat, or even Watteau.

-If you can't, don't forget that you can see examples of impressionist paintings online or visit museums nearer to home.
+If you can't, don't forget that you can see impressionist paintings online or visit museums nearer to home.

 Superprof can help you deepen your understanding of art history or a particular art movement with a private tutor!
 Whether you want to learn more about sculpture, impressionist art, plein air painting, or modern art, a private tutor is the way to go.